pbour/ijoin/README.md

        -a
               join algorithm
        -s
-              pre-sorting input files; mandatory only for single-threaded processing -b
+              pre-sorte input files; mandatory only for single-threaded processing -b
               number of buckets; default value is 1000; mandatory only for bgFS algorithm -h